 Telehealth is the use of technology to better harness providers’ time and expertise and connect patients to the care they need more quickly and conveniently.
 For over a decade, CHCF has worked to expand the use of telehealth in the California safety net.

 Today too many patients in California’s safety net face long wait times or travel distances to see providers, especially specialists.
 The resulting delays in care can have serious consequences on their health.

-Telehealth overcomes these barriers by utilizing technology to better harness providers’ time and expertise and connect patients to the care they need more quickly and conveniently.
-For over a decade, CHCF has worked to expand the use of telehealth in the California safety net in order to improve low-income Californians’ access to specialty and behavioral health care; increase the efficiency and capacity of the health care workforce; and improve quality and health outcomes.
+Telehealth overcomes these barriers by using technology to better harness providers’ time and expertise and connect patients to the care they need more quickly and conveniently.
+For over a decade, CHCF has worked to expand the use of telehealth in the California safety net to improve access to specialty and behavioral health care by Californians with low incomes, increase the efficiency and capacity of the health care workforce, and improve quality and health outcomes.